FAQs

 The flowers will remain in the display area for 4 days.
 Normally people leave them in the display area as a remembrance of their loved one.
 Alternatively, you can collect the flowers at your convenience within the 4 days following the funeral.

 Yes, there are strict laws regarding cremation.
-Everything inside and outside of the coffin stays exactly the same as you see it in the Crematorium Chapel, apart from the floral tributes which have to be removed.
+Everything inside and outside of the coffin stays exactly the same as you see it in the crematorium chapel, apart from the floral tributes which have to be removed.

-Yes, the identity of the coffin nameplate is checked by the Cremator Operator before it is placed in the cremation chamber.
+Yes, the identity of the coffin nameplate is checked by the cremator operator before it is placed in the cremation chamber.
 Each chamber can only hold one coffin at a time.

 Yes, throughout the cremation procedure the remains are clearly identified and there is no possibility of any mix-up.
-If you are in any doubt about the cremation procedure, please do not hesitate to contact the Crematorium, where they will be happy to arrange a time to show you around if you wish.
+If you are in any doubt about the cremation procedure, please do not hesitate to contact the crematorium, where they will be happy to arrange a time to show you around if you wish.

 If you have chosen this option, you will be able to collect your loved ones cremated remains from us 2-3 working days after the funeral.